NuryeNigusMekonen/amharic-news-classifier-in-bbc/README.md

 * **Nurye Nigus Mekonen**

-Feel free to ⭐ the repo or contribute by opening issues or pull requests!
+Feel free to comment on the repo or contribute by opening issues or pull requests!

 ---